killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 ### Extension traits

 It's a good practice to use types and traits defined in the standard library, as those are known by many Rust programmers, well-tested, and nicely documented.
-And while Rust's standard library tends to offer types with semantic meaning[^1], the methods implemented on these types might not be enough for your API.
+And while Rust's standard library tends to offer types with semantic meaning[^result-vs-either], the methods implemented on these types might not be enough for your API.
 Luckily, Rust's "orphan rules" allow you implement a trait for a (generic) type if at least one of them is defined in the current crate.

-[^1]: For examples, `std` has an `Result` type (with `Ok` and `Err` variants) which should be used to handle errors, instead of an `Either` type (with `Left` and `Right` variants) which does not imply that meaning.
+[^result-vs-either]: For examples, `std` has an `Result` type (with `Ok` and `Err` variants) which should be used to handle errors, instead of an `Either` type (with `Left` and `Right` variants) which does not imply that meaning.

 #### Decorating results